2016 Record: 71-91

 General Manager: Matt Klentak (2015)

-Failed to make the playoffs
+Failed to make

 AAA Affiliate: Lehigh Valley IronPigs